Bylaws

 6. To terminate memberships.

-Directors shall serve without compensation except for reimbursement of actual expenses incurred in the performance of their duties.
+Directors shall serve without compensation except for reimbursement of expenses incurred in the performance of their duties as defined by the budget and Administrative Policies.

 Vacancies on the Board of Directors shall exist on the death, resignation or removal of any Director.
 Any Director may resign effective upon giving written notice to the President, the Secretary, or the Board of Directors, unless the notice specifies a later time for the effectiveness of such resignation.
-No Director may resign if the Academy would then be left without a duly elected director or directors in charge of its affairs, except upon notice to the Office of the Attorney General of Michigan or other appropriate agency of the State of Michigan.
+No Director may resign if the Academy would then be left without three duly elected directors in charge of its affairs, except upon notice to the Office of the Attorney General of Michigan or other appropriate agency of the State of Michigan.
+Resignations will be taken on a first-come, first-serve basis based on timestamped correspondence.

-In the event of a vacancy in the office of President, the President-elect shall become the President to serve the unexpired term and shall serve his own, the successive term, as President.
+In the event of a vacancy in the office of President, the President-elect shall become the President to serve the unexpired term and shall serve their own, the successive term, as President.

 In the event of a vacancy in the office of the President-elect, the Secretary shall assume the duties, but not the office of the President-elect.
 A general membership election will be held within ninety (90) days of said vacancy for the purpose of electing a new President-elect.

-Directors may be removed from office, with cause, as permitted by and in accordance with the laws of the State of Michigan, these Bylaws, and Sturgis: Standard Code of Parliamentary Procedure.
+Directors may be removed from office, with cause, as permitted by and in accordance with the laws of the State of Michigan, these Bylaws, Administrative Policy, and The Standard Code of Parliamentary Procedure, 4th Edition by Alice Sturgis.

 The provisions of this section shall be applicable to actions, suits or proceedings, whether arising from acts or omissions, and to Directors, Officers, and other persons who have ceased to render such service, and shall inure to the benefit of the heirs, personal representatives, executors and administrators of the Directors, Officers and other persons referred to in this section.